GoFetchDeliveries/Tasks/README.md

 * Each issue has a unique number, which is a convenient way for us to reference it from other documents and emails.

-* For example we can write in an email: "I am current stuck with #23".
+* For example we can write in an email: "I am currently stuck with #23.
+Help!".
 Or, in the "Tech Fixes" spreadsheet we can add a column "Issue #" with value `23` for this task.

 * In any Github document, we can just write text "[#2](https://github.com/GoFetchDeliveries/Tasks/issues/2)" (with relevant number) and it will be automatically linked to the issue.